seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Some say the lark and loathed toad change eyes,
 O, now I would they had changed voices too!
 Since arm from arm that voice doth us affray,
-Hunting thee hence with hunt’s-up to the day,
+Hunting thee hence with hunt's-up to the day,
 O, now be gone; more light and light it grows.

 **ROMEO**